For the first time ever, New England’s 49 representatives met in Washington, D.C., on Nov. 17, 1800, in an unfinished Capitol building.

 It was a tumultuous time to be a member of Congress.
 By November 1800, the Federalist Party had been losing elected members of Congress to electoral defeat for months.
-President John Adams, a Federalist, was fighting bitterly with his vice president and former friend Thomas Jefferson for reelection.
+President John Adams, a Federalist, fought bitterly with his vice president and former friend Thomas Jefferson for reelection.

 The reason for the premature move to the Capitol was political, as is usual in Washington.
 Adams feared he would lose re-election.
 He was unpopular for signing the Alien and Sedition Acts, which curbed freedom of the press, for avoiding war with France and for imposing federal taxes.
 He hoped to pick up Southern votes by quickly moving the entire federal government to the southern city.
 It didn’t work.
 He would lose to Jefferson after a nasty campaign.

-October 31, 1800 to Dec.
+It wasn’t quite that simple, though.
+The presidential election was held from Oct.
+31, 1800 to Dec.
 3, 1800.
 Jefferson received the same number of votes as Aaron Burr, so the election went to the outgoing House of Representatives.
 Alexander Hamilton’s influence would ultimately prevail and make Jefferson the winner.
 Hamilton would pay for that victory.
 It deepened Burr’s hatred of him, which led to the 1804 duel in which Burr killed Hamilton and his own political career.

 And senators were picked by state legislatures.
-By Nov.
-17, though, it was clear Adams’ unpopularity was costing the Federalist Party its majority in Congress.
+By November 17, though, Adams’ unpopularity was clearly costing the Federalist Party its majority in Congress.
 Ultimately the Federalists would lose 22 seats in the House and six in the Senate.
 Massachusetts’ Theodore Sedgwick, now in the minority party, would no longer serve as Speaker of the House.

-In 1800, New England sent 10 senators and 39 representatives to Washington, or 46 percent of Congress.
+In 1800, New England sent 12 senators and 39 representatives to Washington, or 46 percent of Congress.
 Today, New England sends 12 senators and 33 representatives, about 8 percent of the entire body.